-5.1 Youth baseball players, coaches and parents will be provided education on sport-related concussions.

-b.
-Access to appropriate concussion education resources provided by the Province of Ontario will be posted on our website c.
-All parents and athletes will sign a "Participation agreement" at the time of registration acknowledging that they have reviewed the ministry's concussion education information and that they understand the signs and symptoms of concussion d.
-Players will sign a "Code of Conduct"

-5.2 Education will be provided at coaches preseason meeting regarding concussion recognition and management

-5.3 Coaches will sign a "Code of conduct- concussion awareness form"

-5.4 Upper Ottawa Valley Little League will provide all teams with First Aid kits that contain an appropriate "Concussion Recognition Tool"

-5.5 Upper Ottawa Valley Little League will provide access to an appropriate "Concussion Recognition Tool" on its website
+- 5.1 Youth baseball players, coaches and parents will be provided education on sport-related concussions - a.
+All parents, coaches, players and umpires will complete concussion education annually prior to registering using resources provided by the Province of Ontario. - b.
+Access to appropriate concussion education resources provided by the Province of Ontario will be posted on our website - c.
+All parents and athletes will sign a "Participation agreement" at the time of registration acknowledging that they have reviewed the ministry's concussion education information and that they understand the signs and symptoms of concussion - d.
+Players will sign a "Code of Conduct" - 5.2 Education will be provided at coaches preseason meeting regarding concussion recognition and management - 5.3 Coaches will sign a "Code of conduct- concussion awareness form" - 5.4 Upper Ottawa Valley Little League will provide all teams with First Aid kits that contain an appropriate "Concussion Recognition Tool" - 5.5 Upper Ottawa Valley Little League will provide access to an appropriate "Concussion Recognition Tool" on its website